bnnm/wwiser-utils/doc/NAMES.md

 - splitting: if a line contains something like `type="bgm01"`, it'll read `type` and `bgm01`.
 This allows to use lines from scripts or XML (though may slightly increase false positives).
 - runtime names: some games use names like `bgm_%02i_start` or `game_clear_%d`.
 That means a number is passed to call `bgm_24_start`, `game_clear_5` and so on.
 Those cases are detected and multiple numbers are generated (within some limits).

+*wwiser* internally calls "name derivation" of last letter "fuzzy matching".
+You can disable it by adding `#@nofuzzy` to `wwnames.txt` (useful for complete, longer name lists where some odd name is being misused by this fuzzy matching).

+Similarly lines are normally split by spaces and non-valid characters, but you can force (some) by adding `= 0` after a name.
+See *handle bus names* below for more info.

 ## REVERSING STEPS
 The basic flow is this: